FiguraMC/Figura/README.md

 >
 > And don't forget to set the places you don't want to glow to **transparent black** (#00000000), to also ensure compatibility with shader mods

-### • My emissives doesn't glow, nor have bloom with Iris shaders?
+### • My emissives doesn't glow, nor have bloom with Iris/Optifine shaders?
 > Since some shaders doesnt support emissives, a compatibility setting (default on) will change the render type of emissive textures to render them at it were fullbright, however that can lead to some unintended results
 >
 > You can force your avatar to use the correct emissive render type by using the render type `EYES` on your model

 ### • How can I use Figura with OptiFine?
-> You can't, OptiFine's closed-source nature and invasive code makes mod compatibility very difficult
+> Figura works with Optifine however we still reccomend you try using Sodium/Iris or Rubidium/Oculus instead.
 >
-> Check out these [alternatives](https://lambdaurora.dev/optifine_alternatives/) instead
+> Check out the full list of [alternatives](https://lambdaurora.dev/optifine_alternatives/) instead

 ### • Where can I find Avatars to download?
 > For now you can find Avatars in the showcase channel in the official Discord server (A Web Based and In-Game browser is in the works!)